vsanthanam/VSAlert/README.md

 ## Usage & Docs

 VSAlertController's API is designed to mimic UIAlertController virtually identically.
-For detailed instructions, see the documentaion on the project website.
-You can also build the documentation locally using the `Documentation` target if you have Jazzy installed.
+Full documention is available at the [library website](https://vsalert.vsanthanam.com), as well as in the repo itself.

 ## Contributing